All Episodes

 You are the biggest fraud to ever sit in the United States Senate.

-You're a disgrace to this institution and an utter coward.
+You are a disgrace to this institution and an utter coward.

 And when they get the people that are just purely illegitimate, you know, Schiff is not trying to get answers.

-We we all know that, right?
+We all know that, right?

 He's just trying to make a point.

-So, yes, cash, if they invite you back, do it again.
+So yes, Cash, if they invite you back, do it again.

 Do it as many times as you need to until they just stop acting that way, if they ever do.